w3c/wai-intro-wcag/content/wcag3-intro.md

 </svg>
 </div>

-2020: The First Public Working Draft of WCAG 3.0 was published in November 2020.
+2020: The First Public Working Draft of WCAG 3.0 was published in January 2021.

 2021-2022: Work will first focus on refining the structure and conformance model.
 Once that is more stable, the accessibility requirements (guidelines, outcomes, etc.) will be developed.
 A complete draft may be available in late 2022.